Lamest Classics: The impeccably weird Saab 9000

 Incongruous

-But some versions were a touch shorter overall than the compact Saab 900.
+But some versions were a touch shorter overall than the company’s compact car Saab 900.
 (Don’t get me started on luxury car numbering conventions.)
 It was front-wheel drive, with the torque steer that turbo Saabs were known for.
 It was a hatchback, which I personally love, but I find it unlikely that most American car buyers in that price range could appreciate it.
 And though it was billed as a sports sedan, it had the same rear-axle technology as the Toyota Tercel.

 Oh, and the price.